Psynosaur/NanoVNASharp/README.md

 just save a s1p file and the python script will kick off :)

-# Common Goals I guess
+# Common Goals

+ - Build a cable length calculator, determine Velocity Factor by using the lenght of cable as input parameter.

-Rewrite software interface
+ - Rewrite software interface

-Build resources for forms
+ - Build resources for forms

 # Important.